viamrobotics/docs/docs/components/motor/_index.md

 ### GoFor

-Spin the motor the specified number of revolutions at specified revolutions per minute.
+Spins the motor the specified number of revolutions at specified revolutions per minute.
 When `rpm` or `revolutions` is a negative value, the motor spins in the backward direction.
 If both `rpm` and `revolutions` are negative, the motor spins in the forward direction.

 {{< tabs >}}
 {{% tab name="Python" %}}